d99kris/nchat/README.md

 Not Supported
 -------------
 - WhatsApp (basic functionality is implemented, but not officially supported - YMMV)
+- Messages deleted using other devices/clients are removed from nchat history (if local cache is enabled)

 Usage